ohshitgorillas/ReducedReachKBLayer/README.md

 - ⌦: Delete (forward delete)
 - ⊞: Super/Win key

 Letter and number keys are referred to in `code` form, i.e. the the key immediately to the right of Tab is `q`.
-Symbol keys are denoted with their primary character followed by the shifted character in single quotes, i.e. the key to the left of ⌫ on a US English ANSI layout is `=+`.

 The Caps Lock key is denoted ⇪.

 ![image](https://github.com/user-attachments/assets/9f3c4a39-9794-4a0b-9e6f-d8e070f78e36)